vinod-kayartaya/EV-AUG-2022/Network-Fundamentals/Readme.md

 1. Types of network
 1. TCP/IP
 1. Structure of a IP header
+1. IPv4 addressing mechanism and classes of addresses
 1. Various protocols
 1. In depth coverage of HTTP protocol